 - The election could end up in the courts.
 The key decision would be taken by

 In Part One of Ukraine Decides, Andrew looks at what went wrong after 2004’s Orange Revolution.
 You can read Part One here

 In Part Two of Ukraine Decides, Andrew examines why Europe should care about the Ukrainian election.
 You can read Part Two here

 The European Council on Foreign Relations does not take collective positions.
-This commentary, like all publications of the European Council on Foreign Relations, represents only the views of its authors.
+ECFR publications only represent the views of its individual authors.